This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Skiing and snowboarding

-Here are some popular resorts around Banff:
+Here are some popular places where you can downhill ski and snowboard around Banff:

-Norquay
+Norquay Ski Resort

-Mt Norquay is the closest ski resort to Banff town.
+Mt Norquay Ski Resort is the closest ski resort to Banff town.
 In fact, it’s only a 13-minute drive away.
 The ski hill offers some of the best views over Banff and is also open for night skiing.
 Mt Norquay isn’t the largest resort in the area and the runs to me aren’t the best.
 I find it suited to beginners or those not looking to ski an entire day.

-Although not my favorite hill, the price for a full-day lift ticket is $74 CAD for adults, $56 for youth, $29 for children, and $56 for seniors.
-That’s cheap for Banff.
-The closest hotel to the resort is The Juniper Hotel & Bistro.
+Although not my favorite hill, the price for a full-day lift ticket is $124 CAD for adults, $93 for youth, $48 for children, and $93 for seniors – that’s cheap for Banff.
+If you buy early bird passes from guest services you can get lift tickets for as little as $50 CAD.

-Sunshine
+Banff Sunshine

-Sunshine Ski Resort is located in the heart of Banff National Park 20 minutes from Banff.
+Banff Sunshine Ski Resort is located in the heart of Banff National Park 20 minutes from Banff.
 As the name suggests, they’re known for the sunny weather and have a wide variety of runs for beginners and experts alike.
 The ski resort (which you get to by riding up the Banff Sunshine Gondola) is really good for advanced skiers and snowboarders with lots of black and double black runs.
 Although there are plenty of green runs too, most have flat spots which are not good if you’re still not comfortable going really fast.

 Lake Louise

-Lake Louise is the furthest ski hill from Banff at 40 minutes away.
+Lake Louise Ski Resort is the furthest ski hill from Banff at 40 minutes away.
 With that said, it’s one of the largest in Canada with a 935-meter verticle descent, 7 ski lifts, and 142 kilometers of groomed ski runs.
 It’s perfect for beginners, intermediates, and pros.
 I love the tree runs around Lake Louise and with so much resort to explore it will keep you busy all day.
 Oh, and on the colder days, the gondola is a lifesaver!

 Adult lift tickets start at $129 CAD with a half-day option at $99.
 Youths cost $99, children $49, and seniors $99.
 If you want to stay close to the resort you’ll need to book a hotel in Lake Louise Village.